-The most important results will, of course, be the long term ones measured by cracking and roughness.
-This project will be monitored for two winter seasons in an attempt to estimate the success of the different applications.
+The most important results are, of course, the long term ones measured by cracking and roughness.
+The project was monitored for three years in order to establish the success of the different applications.

-The immediate improvement in the ride is shown in Figure 3.
+The immediate and long term improvement in the roughness is shown in Figure 3.
 This illustrates the cumulative inches of roughness from mile marker to mile marker, as measured by the Mays Meter, for the major portion of the project.
-It can plainly be seen that the ride was very rough in the spring, as compared to the fall, and prior to any work, was above acceptable limits.
+It can plainly be seen that the ride was very rough in the spring as compared to the fall.
 Further, the relativity of sections remained in the spring and fall readings, as indicated by the peaks and valleys.
-After the project had been completed, the Mays Meter showed the roughness well within limits, with perhaps the pulverized section looking a little better than the slurried area.
-For the ride then, the results have been satisfactory.
+After the project had been completed, the Mays Meter showed the roughness well below the acceptable roughness for new overlays, with perhaps the pulverized section looking a little better than the slurried area.
+After three years the roughness has increased, but the ride is still satisfactory.
+The pulverized area appears to have reduced roughness during the summer somewhat more effectively than the slurried area.

 The relative costs per mile of the alternative corrective treatments are indicated in Table III.
 Comparing the estimated costs from Table I with the actual costs shown in Table III, it is evident that we did not correctly forecast the tremendous price increase in asphalt associated products.
 Just prior to construction, it was decided to pulverize only the top three inches of pavement and not the full five inches of base with it, thus reducing the overall cost to \$1.65 per square yard for pulverization and rolling.
 The crack filling is also much cheaper to do with in-house forces than by contract.

-TABLE 1 III COST PER MILE FOR ALTERNATIVE CORRECTIVE TREATMENTS
+TARLE TIT COST PEI MILE FOR ALTERNATIVE CORRECTIVE TREATMENTS

-Test Section Crack Filler Pulverize Emulsify and mix Rubber Slurry Two-inch Overlay Total cost per mile Pulverize No \$23,230 \$3,750 No \$60,860 \$87,840 Rubber Slurry \$3,420 No No \$24,470 \$60,860 \$87,750
+Test Section Crack Filler Pulverize Emulsify and mix Rubber Slurry Two-inch Overlay Total cost Per mile Pulverize No \$23,230 \$3,750 No \$60,860 \$87,840 Rubber Slurry \$3,420 No No \$24,470 \$60,860 \$87,750

-As it appears that the total cost differential in either system is not that great, it would seem that the important considerations are the time involved in construction and the long term benefits.

-Presently, there are few areas that could displace traffic for the time required to pulverize the pavement.
+As the total cost differential in either system for this project is negligable, it would seem that an important consideration would be the time involved in construction.
+Presently, there are few areas that could displace traffic for the time that was required to pulverize the pavement.
 This method would be ideal for shorter stretches of severely distressed pavements and may find limited applications in this respect.
+Should the equipment be upgraded to the point where significant increases in production are attainable, then this process would be more attractive.
 The pulverized material may possibly be acceptable without adding and mixing emulsion.
 It appears well graded and compactable, giving the impression that a prime coat may be satisfactory enough to provide a paving platform.
-The short section that did not receive any emulsion will hopefully address itself to this question.
+The section that did not receive any emulsion has not shown any cracking in three years, but it should be noted that this is a very short section.